rhermens/tunnel-fanout/README.md

 ### Keystores
 Keystores are used to authenticate tunnel clients.
 - GitHub organizations, all public keys of members will be allowed to connect.
- (:exclamation:new organization members/public keys currently require a server restart)
+ (:exclamation: new organization members/public keys currently require a server restart)
 - Yaml configuration, a list of allowed public keys.